19 Jan The Truth About Plantar Fasciitis (and Arch Pain)

 If the interventions above worked, patients wouldn’t go from podiatrist to podiatrist, year after year, looking for answers as many of our patients do.

-The NUMBER 1 problem in plantar fasciosis is the scar tissue that develops in the calf (tibialis posterior, flexor hallucis longus, flexor digitorum longus, flexor hallucis brevis) and the degeneration that occurs in the plantar fascia as the fibers are oriented in a haphazard fashion.
+The NUMBER 1 problem in plantar fasciosis is the adhesion that develops in the calf (tibialis posterior, flexor hallucis longus, flexor digitorum longus) and foot (more than 30 tissues exist in the bottom of the foot) and the degeneration that occurs in the plantar fascia as the fibers are oriented in a haphazard fashion.
 You can learn if you have scar tissue in these structures by self-assessing your ankle dorsiflexion range of motion.

 Legitimate secondary problems are non-optimal bone alignment, high-load activities of daily living, excessive mental and emotional stress, and systemic inflammation through diet or environmental toxins.